nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 more technical specifications of each command.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Want start using TrackO from scratch?
-Enter the [`clear`](#clearing-all-data-in-tracko-clear) command to remove all application data.
+Enter the [`clear`](#clearing-all-data-in-tracko-clear) command to remove the application's sample data.
 </div>

 [Back to top &#8593;](#welcome-to-trackos-user-guide)